truenas/middleware/docs/userguide/freenas_network.rst

 management interface is physically connected to the network.
 Depending upon the hardware, the IPMI device may share the primary Ethernet interface or it may be a dedicated IPMI interface.

+.. warning:: it is recommended to first ensure that the IPMI has been patched against the Remote Management Vulnerability before enabling IPMI.
+This
+   `article <http://www.ixsystems.com/whats-new/how-to-fix-the-ipmi-remote-management-vulnerability/>`_ provides more information about the vulnerability and how to fix it.

 Before configuring IPMI, add a :ref:`Tunables` with a "Variable" of *ipmi_load*, a "Type" of *Loader* and a "Value" of
 *YES*.
 This will configure the system to load the driver at bootup.
 Then, to load the